koenbeuk/onthedrift/content/posts/efcore-projectables/index.md

 We can see multiple projectable properties and methods at work here.
 First we've shown that we can query on extension methods as long as they are marked as Projectables.
 We can subsequently call additional projectable properties and methods and all can make use of parameters that we passed in.
 The generated SQL however is less than optimal and we could do better by manually writing SQL.
 This however is unrelated to this project and more of an issue with what EF and its database provider can do at the moment.

 ### Conclusion
 [EntityFrameworkCore.Projectables](https://github.com/koenbeuk/EntityFrameworkCore.Projectables) is a great tool to have when working within the confines of EFCore.
-It allows us to write our logic once and reuse it both within our queries as well as on the client side.
+It allows us to write our logic once and reuse it both within our queries as well as on the client-side.
 With great power comes great responsibilities though as we may be better off just embracing our database and use stored procedures for optimal performance.
 Regardless.
-Using Projectables enables a whole new set of paradigmes that were difficult to achieve without it.
+Using Projectables enables a whole new set of paradigms that were difficult to achieve without it.
 I hence strongly suggest you checkout this project and see how it works for you.